-Marketing and Publishing Assistant Madeline Rathle graduated from Louisiana State University with a BA in journalism and minors in psychology, history, and political science.
-She is currently pursuing her MS in publishing at New York University.
-Since the start of her education, she has worked in the editorial department at Baton Rouge Parents Magazine and interned at LSU Press and Peter Lang Publishing.
+Marketing Associate Madeline Rathle graduated from Louisiana State University with a BA in journalism before completing her master’s in publishing at NYU.
+She has previously worked at Baton Rouge Parents Magazine, LSU Press, and Peter Lang Publishing.
 Her favorite genres to read are true crime and historical fiction, but she never says no to a good mystery!